 The tiny building has been subject to many modifications over the years, with bedrooms created and demolished and a garage added at the rear.
 Neither the kitchen nor the bathroom is original to the house (those luxury features were not standard for worker housing when it was constructed).
 Still, it represents (with jaw-dropping accuracy) the scale of this building type compared to more recent residential construction.
 More powerful than any model or reconstruction, it shows a tiny glimpse of life in a very different time.

 The American Ethos states clearly that a house belongs to its owner to maintain as they like and to do with what they will.
 This tiny Fire Cottage is not a museum; it’s a house, and it’s on the market again, about to pass into the hands of another owner or another custodian in its long line of residents and caregivers.

 So why should the public, or a design firm like moss, feel interested in its welfare and longevity?

 In addition to being someone’s home, the Fire Cottage on Menomonee is a nearly unique relic of Chicago’s history.
-Its continued existence enhances the complexity of our urban fabric and combines with turn of the century brick apartment buildings, grey stone houses and modernist glass towers to make up the essence of Chicago.
-The diversity of our buildings, the history and continuity that they represent is part of what makes this city great.
+Its continued existence enhances the complexity of our urban fabric.
+It combines with turn-of-the-century brick apartment buildings, grey stone houses, and modernist glass towers to make up the essence of Chicago.
+The diversity of our buildings and the history and continuity that they represent are part of what makes this city great.
 Today we celebrate that this tiny building has survived the vagaries of fate, fire codes, and flourishing property values to exist to this day.

 Let’s hope it lasts another 141 years in this spot.